blackmantram/angular-easy-social-share-custom-links/README.md

 ### Options

 If you would like to use the square version of Font Awesome, be sure to include the attribute `share-square="true"` otherwise it will use the version without the square.

+You can also share any page different to the current page by specifying the url you want to share using the attribute 'share-url=http://your.url'.